pegasone/pegasone.github.io/index.md

 I trust that by now you agree that:

-• In the absence of COVID-19 signs and symptoms, Cov-2 positive laboratory tests (e.g., PCR) have limited value.</br>
+• In the absence of COVID-19 signs and symptoms, Cov-2 positive laboratory tests (e.g., PCR) have limited practical value.</br>
-• New cases, assuming the diagnostic criteria also include signs and symptoms, are important for resource allocation in the healthcare system but are nto a good measurement of pandemic progression. </br>
+• New cases, assuming the diagnostic criteria also include signs and symptoms, is an important indicator for resource allocation in the healthcare system but is not a good measurement of pandemic progression.</br>
-• Total (confirmed, or cumulated) cases are the least relevant indicator as it does not factor in recovered cases and deaths.
+• Total (confirmed, or cumulated) cases is the least relevant indicator for the current COVID-19 situation.
+Active cases per million is better as it also factors in recovered cases and deaths and it is normalized to the country population.

-For these reasons, the most relevant indicators for pandemic worsening or progression are the positive rate and, to some extent, active cases per million.
+For these reasons, the most relevant indicators for pandemic worsening or progression are positive rate and, to some extent, active cases per million.